-As social bubbles, provinces and countries slowly open up again, many people are looking to salvage their travel plans for this summer while others think about 2021.
+As social bubbles, provinces and countries slowly open up again, many people are looking to salvage their travel plans for the year while others think about 2022.
 Admittedly, there’s still a lot of uncertainty in the world, but that isn’t preventing some providers from tempting lockdown-weary Canadians with discount deals on travel and accommodations.

 Air travel may or may not be more expensive

 The demand for air travel has already increased, and we’re starting to see bigger crowds at the airports and on planes.
 Airlines will adjust their fleet as needed, but you shouldn’t expect the price of flights to swing one way or another.
 Similar to before the pandemic, airfare will be based on supply and demand.